Most wild varieties of mushrooms are poisonous for humans and birds alike. Even edible mushrooms can contain agaritine, hydrazine, and formaldehyde.

 Poisonous Mushrooms Are Hard To Identify

-Mushrooms are notoriously difficult to identify and tell apart.
+Mushrooms are notoriously tricky to identify and tell apart.
 Even experts in mycology (the study of fungi) sometimes perform chemical tests to separate one family of mushrooms from another.

 Parrots Are Vulnerable To Mushroom Toxins